 Research Experiences for Undergraduates

 The Biosphere 2 REU provides 10 undergraduates an opportunity to conduct guided research in environmental and earth systems science at a leading and unique research institution.
 Students will receive stipends of $5,000 for the 10-week research internship, housing on the Biosphere 2 campus, $500 to cover travel costs to and from Tucson, AZ and a food allowance.
-The program runs from the beginning of June to mid-August.
+The program runs from June 7 to August 13.
 Students will be selected from across the country to participate in the program.
 They will conduct research in Biosphere 2, in labs on the University of Arizona Campus, and potentially in the desert and mountain ecosystems in southern Arizona.

 The REU program at B2 is supported by a grant from the National Science Foundation.
 We share the goals of the NSF to use the REU experience as a way to provide research opportunities for students who might not have such opportunities at their home institutions.
 The program will allow students to gain experience in research firsthand, as well as training and preparation for careers in science.
 It is our hope that participation in the REU program will help prepare students for graduate studies in science.

 To apply to the B2 REU program, click on "Apply" link at left.
 Your application package will consist of (1) an application form that includes contact information, educational background, and optional information on gender and ethnic background; (2) a 2-page maximum narrative statement of educational and career goals, research experiences and interests; and (3) two letters of recommendation from faculty at your home institution.
 Application materials, including letters of recommendation must be received by February 20th, 2015.